-\end{defn} The oldest reference to these polynomials is \cite{DK}, according to \cite{DiLe2}.
-As in the non-equivariant case, we usually adopt the change of variable $x=uv$ when $X$ is balanced.
+As in the non-equivariant case, we adopt the change of variable $x=uv$ when $X$ is balanced.
 As in Proposition \ref{prop:Mhstructures}, several simple properties can be deduced. \begin{prop} Let $X$ be a quasi-projective $F$-variety, for a finite group $F$, and let $\mathcal{P}_{X}^{F}$ be one of the polynomials in Definition \ref{def:equipol}.
+Then

-Then \begin{enumerate} \item $\mathcal{P}_{X}=\dim\mathcal{P}_{X}^{F}$; \item The Künneth formula and Poincaré Duality, for $X$ smooth, are compatible with equivariant MHS:
+\begin{enumerate} \item $\mathcal{P}_{X}$ is obtained by replacing each representation in $\mathcal{P}_{X}^{F}$ by its dimension; \item The Künneth formula and Poincaré Duality, for $X$ smooth, are compatible with equivariant MHS: